OCR-D/ocr-d.github.io/v1.3.0/cli.md

 Actual mechanism for filtering log messages must not be implemented by processors.

+### `-o, --output-mets METS_OUT`

+File path where processor MUST write resulting METS to.
+If not set, output METS is expected to be in the file `mets.xml` in the working directory.

 ### `-J, --dump-json`

 Instead of processing METS, output the [ocrd-tool](ocrd_tool) description for